 Mutual funds are pooled investments that allow investors to buy a collection of securities, such as stocks or bonds, in one collective basket.
 Most mutual funds hold dozens or hundreds of stocks or bonds (or both) in just one fund.
 However, like other investment types, mutual funds have their pros and cons.

 For example, the Vanguard 500 Index (VFIAX) invests in about 500 of the largest U.S. stocks, as measured by market capitalization.
-The Vanguard Total Bond Market Index (VBTLX) invests in the total U.S. bond market, which includes more than 8,500 bonds.
+The Vanguard Total Bond Market Index (VBTLX), which invests in the total U.S. bond market, includes more than 5,000 domestic bonds.
 Vanguard Balanced Index (VBIAX) is essentially a blend of VFIAX and VBTLX, with approximately 60% of assets in large U.S. stocks and 40% of assets in U.S. bonds.

 Pros of Mutual Funds

 - Diversification: Mutual funds are diversified investments because investors can get exposure to a number of securities in just one fund.
 Diversification can reduce volatility by spreading risk among many different stocks or bonds, as opposed to just one single security.